 The Adult Faith Formatin Team (AFFT) assists the Director of Adult Faith Formation in setting the vision and carrying out programs of adult religious education and formation within the parish.
 All are welcome to come and share their thougts about adult ministry at St. John’s.

-Guided by the U.S. Bishop’s document, “Go and Make Disciples,” the Evangelization Committee seeks to bring all parishioners to the fullness of the Baptismal call to spread the Gospel.
+Guided by the U.S. Bishop’s document, “Go and Make Disciples,” Evangelization efforts seek to bring all parishioners to the fullness of the Baptismal call to spread the Gospel.
 This is assisted by modern media such as websites, Facebook, YouTube, and other multi-media formats.

 Inspired by passages such as:

 “How beautiful are the feet of those who bring good news!”
 Rm 10:15/Is52:7

 “So faith comes from what is heard, and what is heard comes through the word of Christ.”
 Rm 10:17, and

 “Let the word of Christ dwell in your richly.”
 Col 3:16